Si Satchanalai Historical Park: Wat Chang Lom

 Wat Chang Lom (วัดช้างล้อม) was built in 1286 by order of Ramkhamhaeng after the discovery of a Buddha relic on the site.
 The main structure of the temple is a two-tiered square base round the Sri Lanka-style laterite stupa.
 The name of the temple come from the statues of 39 standing elephants around the first tier of the stupa base.
 The elephants are remarkably full sized in front of the wall.
 Normally only the front half of the body is shown as in Wat Chang Rop and Wat Chang Lom in Sukhothai Historical Park.
 Also on the second tier of the stupa base are 20 niches that were originally filled with 1.4 m high Buddha images.
 Some Buddha images can still be seen today.
 There is a ruined vihara in front of the stupa as well as other smaller structures in the temple compound.
 The main sanctuary is surrounded by a thick wall made of laterite stones.

+A burial lay beneath the elephant base of the principal stupa, supine with the head to the west and a pot at either side of it, cut through later by the posts of a house.
+Flood and occupation deposits across the old town thin towards the hills.
+An inhumation burial excavated at the temple lies about 2 m down, against 4 to 6 m for similar burials at Wat Phra Si Ratana Mahathat.
+Vickery, reading the Fine Arts Department's report of its 1984–85 excavation, notes three habitation layers beneath the temple, the latest with Yuan green-glazed ware and no blue-and-white.
+He concludes that the temple was built after 1368 and not begun until the 1370s, and that the small wats behind it are older.

 Wat Chom Chuen

 Wat Chom Chuen (วัดชมชื่น) is located near Wat Phra Si Ratana Mahathat.
 On the temple ground, there are a vihara, a circular laterite stupa, and a mandapa.
 The mandapa has laterite gable roofing and 2 niches in the front and another niche at the back.
+Vickery dated the standing buildings perhaps to the late Ayutthaya period or even later.
 From the archaeological excavations conducted at the depth of 7 – 8 metres in front of vihara, 15 skeletons were found.
 These human skeletons are believed to date from near the 4th century - Dvaravati period, around the 7th to 11th centuries.
+Chusak Satienpattanodom puts the burials about 6 m down and radiocarbon dates them to the sixth or seventh century, laid head-west and without offering vessels.